Spread the cost of your van or car with vehicle finance

 Finally, remember that getting a vehicle involves ongoing costs.
 If you take your leasing agreement without maintenance included, you will need to pay for insurance, road tax, MOTs, fuel, repairs, and more.
-Alternatively, you can add the Funder Maintenance to your agreement for a few more pounds per month that will cover most of the extra costs.
+Alternatively, you can add the Funder Maintenance to your agreement for a few more pounds per month which will cover most of the extra costs.

 Before you commit to a vehicle finance agreement, make sure you can afford the monthly payments on top of the costs of running a vehicle – plus all your other financial commitments – which could change over time.

 Missed payments can hurt your credit rating, making it more difficult to obtain credit in the future.

 How should I manage my vehicle finance repayments?

 Once you’ve got a vehicle finance agreement, it’s important to responsibly manage your repayments to protect your finances and credit score.
 Here are some top tips to follow:

 - Stick to your monthly repayments – making them on time and in total – to avoid extra charges and negative marks on your credit report

 - Budget for the month ahead to ensure you have enough to cover your repayment